 - 1 clove garlic

-- 1 15 ounce can of chickpeas, drained and well rinsed
+- 15 ounces canned chickpeas, drained and well rinsed

 Instructions

-- Laffa Bread: Combine the dry ingredients.
-Add the oil and water and if you are using a food processor process for about 60 seconds until a very smooth, soft, and slightly sticky ball forms.
+- Combine the dry ingredients in a large bowl.
+Add the oil and water, then follow instructions below, according to the mixing method you are using.
+If using a food processor: Process for about 60 seconds until a very smooth, soft, and slightly sticky ball forms.
 If using a mixer, mix with the dough hook until the dough is very smooth, soft and elastic.
 If making by hand; after you add the liquid ingredients to the dry ingredients, mix by hand in the bowl for a few moments until well combined and coming together.
 Turn the dough out onto a lightly floured surface and knead for about ten minutes until smooth and elastic.

-- In all cases after the kneading, place the dough in an oiled bowl and loosely cover with plastic wrap.
-Then cover the bowl with a tea towel and place it in a draft free warm corner so the dough may rise.
-In about an hour, when the dough has doubled or more, punch the dough down.
-Divide the dough into 10-12 equal balls, and then roll the balls until smooth.
+- In all cases, after the kneading, place the dough in an oiled bowl and loosely cover with plastic wrap.
+Cover the bowl with a tea towel and place it in a draft free, warm corner so the dough may rise.
+In about an hour, when the dough has doubled in size, punch the dough down.
+Divide the dough into 10-12 equal sized balls, then roll the balls until smooth.
 Place the balls on an oiled cookie sheet.
 Cover them with a damp tea towel and let the dough balls rest for about ten minutes.
 Resting makes the dough easier to roll out.

 - Pre-heat a grill pan to medium.
-I found that the large non stick grill pan was the easiest to work with.
+I find that a large non stick grill pan is the easiest to work with.
 Take a ball of dough in your hands and flatten it out on an oiled wood surface.
 Roll it out with a rolling pin or use your hands.
 Make a circle about 12 inches in diameter and place the Laffa on the hot grill surface.
-When you see the edges looking dry and the bread is poofing up turn it over.
+When you see the edges looking dry and the bread is poofing up, turn it over.
 Laffa only takes a few minutes to grill.
-Place the finished Laffas in between some kitchen towels to keep warm.
+Place the finished flatbread in between kitchen towels to keep warm.

-- Hummus: Put the garlic and chickpeas in a food processor or blender and process for 2 minutes, scraping down the bowl as necessary. the mixture will be very dry at this point.
+- Put the garlic and chickpeas in a food processor or blender and process for 2 minutes, scraping down the bowl as necessary.
+The mixture will be very dry at this point.

 - Add in the tahini and lemon juice and processes until smooth.
-Add a little bit of cold water the thin the hummus if it is very thick.
+Add a little bit of cold water to thin the hummus if it is very thick.

 - Season to taste with salt and pepper, and add more tahini or lemon if you like.
 Spoon the hummus into a shallow bowl and top with a drizzle of olive oil and some toasted pine nuts.